Jsos17/CalculatorApp/dokumentointi/vaatimusmaarittely.md

 * These functions can contain other functions

+* When a user copies an existing expression and saves it again, a new expression is saved and the copied expression stays intact in the database.
+However, the user can easily delete the old expression if it is not needed.

+* Database search functionality

+* Count of expressions in the database is shown to the user

 ## Possibilities for expansion

 * Adding a graphics calculator feature

+* Better than double precision accuracy

+* Adding e, pi and maybe other constants

 * The ability to toggle between fractional and decimal representation of numbers and results